 I think I winced the first few times I heard it.
 It didn’t seem like much of a negotiation strategy… at least, that is, until he helped me appreciate how powerful it can be to manipulate “cognitive load.”
 It’s a fairly straightforward principle — cognitive load is the level of mental energy you expend to interpret a situation and act on it.
 Because our “working memory,” the part of our brain that powers conscious thought, is limited to only 4-5 pieces of information at any given time… the lower the cognitive load, the easier and faster a decision can be made.

 Online notepads and collaboration tools.
 Whiteboards online.
+Week 10 - Building and Sustaining Quality and Performance Excell.
 Orgnet, LLC - Social Network Analysis software & services for organizations, communities, and their consultants.
 The-8-simple-habits-of-incredible-bosses.
 Want to Learn How to be Better at Your Job?
 Here's the Best Way to Do It.
-Asking for advice can be tough.

 It often feels like a sign of weakness, an admission that you're doing something wrong.
 Or maybe you feel like you're imposing on the advice-giver.
 But looking to other people for guidance is one of the most important habits of successful people.
 Whether you're entry-level, a manager, or a senior VP, everyone can benefit from reaching out.
-Take it from someone at the top: Pantheon CEO Zack Rosen makes a habit of reaching out to fellow-CEOs for insight and perspective.
+Help Your Team Manage Stress, Anxiety, and Burnout.
+We hope the conversations that take place on HBR.org will be energetic, constructive, and thought-provoking.

+To comment, readers must sign in or register.
+And to ensure the quality of the discussion, our moderating team will review all comments and may edit them for clarity, length, and relevance.
+Comments that are overly promotional, mean-spirited, or off-topic may be deleted per the moderators' judgment.
 Task Scheduler Tasks.
 Online Mind Mapping and Brainstorming app - SpiderScribe.
 How To Communicate Visually With Your Team.
 Visuals are the most powerful form of communication.

 Take a look at the fastest growing social media platforms at the end of 2014: Tumblr, Pinterest, and Instagram: all image-focused.
 Add that to the fact that 65% of people are visual learners, and you have a compelling case for why your business needs to incorporate visuals throughout your office—especially if you’re a technology company.